Oil climbs as U.S. stock market strengthens, but heads for weekly loss

 Following Saudi Arabia, Kuwait also lowered its official selling price to Asia for October, to counter slower demand.

-Reporting by Bozorgmehr Sharafedin in London and Aaron Sheldrick in Tokyo; Editing by David Evans, Louise Heavens and David Gregorio
+Additional reporting by Bozorgmehr Sharafedin in London and Aaron Sheldrick in Tokyo; Editing by Marguerita Choy and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.